CivicActions/guidebook/about-this-guidebook/guidebook-governance.md

 # Governance

-Any team member with a GitHub account can make [pull requests](git-workflow.md) to change any part of the guidebook.
+Any team member with a GitHub account can make [pull requests](editing-the-guidebook.md) to change any part of the guidebook.

 Ideally, pull requests should be assigned to team members who are subject matter experts.
-For example, changes to the LICENSE.md file were assigned to a lawyer (who happens to be a copyleft and FLOSS expert).
+For example, changes to the [license file](../LICENSE.md) were assigned to a lawyer (who happens to be a copyleft and FLOSS expert).
 If you're not sure who to assign the PR too, you might want to ask in the [#docs] channel(https://civicactions.slack.com/messages/docs/) in Slack.

 ## Governance driven by practice area and working groups